 - Only 5-tuple session affinity is supported with subsetting.

-- Enabling and then disabling subsetting breaks existing connections.
+- Enabling or disabling subsetting breaks existing connections.

 - If on-premises clients need for to access an internal passthrough Network Load Balancer, subsetting can substantially reduce the number of backends that receive connections from your on-premises clients.
 This is because the region of the Cloud VPN tunnel or Cloud Interconnect VLAN attachment determines the subset of the load balancer's backends.
 All Cloud VPN and Cloud Interconnect endpoints in a specific region use the same subset.
 Different subsets are used in different regions.